dpanjali/dpanjali/README.md

 Built fraud detection models using R (XGBoost, LightGBM, Random Forest) on synthetic transaction data.
 Recommended a two-tier flagging system based on transaction risk to improve customer security and reduce financial loss.

 ---

+### 💡 What I Care About

+I believe in the power of data to solve real-world challenges, and I want to leverage analytics to create meaningful impact.

+---